borispovod/crypti-docs/DockerInstall.md

 docker restart container_id
 ```

-Browse and login to the web client, navigate to "Forging" section, and verify that **Forging (Enabled)** appears in the top left corner.
+Then, open the Crypti web client and wait for the blockchain to load.
+Once the blockchain has loaded, navigate to "Forging" section, and verify that **Forging (Enabled)** appears in the top left corner.

 ## 5. Enable Secure Sockets Layer (SSL)